sirkapil/nehu/pages/birthday.md

 Words alone are not enough to express how happy i am right now i have enough warm wishes to make this list, a km long but remaining wishes next birthday par , Alright ?

-And don’t forget to call your mom and thank her for bringing you to this world 🌏.(Vaise bhi moms ko yaad rhte hai birthday 😍, khud wish kr dengi tujhe.)
-BTW Eat lots of cake today😋
+And don’t forget to call your mom and thank her for bringing you to this world 🌏.(Vaise bhi moms ko yaad rhte hai birthday 😍, khud wish kr dengi tujhe.) , Moreover, Eat lots of cake today😋

 <video width="320" height="540" controls preload="auto">
   <source src="https://chamki.netlify.com/uploads/music/hbd.mp4" type="video/mp4">
 </video>

-Few days back, I arranged this and other things right that night.
+Just few days back, I arranged this and other things right that night.
 All could be possible as mama and mami weren’t at home, gone to nansar.
 Thanks to them and this city where shops are open till midnight. 🙌